Jewelry Selection Enhancement

 Solution

 Drawing from in-depth competitor analysis conducted by the research team and myself, my design lead and I teamed up to mock up three prototypes for an usability study.
-The objectives of the study were:

 Based on the gathered data, we confidently moved forward with these recommendations: